alexpetros/showdown-autopsy/README.md

-# Pokemon Showdown Battlelog SQLizer
+# Autopsy - Pokemon Showdown Battle Reports
-A mildly-reasonable tool to translate Showdown battle logs into SQL data about battles.
-Written in POSIX-compatible awk, so it should work with literally any awk installation you have.
+A mildly-reasonable tool to translate Showdown battle logs into data.
+Written POSIX-compatible awk, so it should work with literally any awk installation you have.

-The only pre-requisite is that you have to understand command-line basics like pipes.
+The only pre-requisite is that you have to understand command-line basics (pipes, STDIN, and so on).

 I'm still working on this so the interface is subject to change (right now it's not that great).